BenSchr/Bikesharing-Geoanalysis/README.md

 The functions used in the [main.ipynb](main.ipynb) are stored in [processes.py](processes.py)

-So after loading the csvfile as a dataframe we can calculate the routes with **transform()** which returns a python dictionary giving us a lot of freedom to process the data in next the steps.
+So after loading the csvfile as a dataframe we can calculate the routes with **transform()** which returns a python dictionary giving us a lot of freedom to process the data in further steps.
 This will take some minutes since the calculating of the routes is very timeintensive.

 `routes = ps.transform(df)`